zyferlink/coffee-lab-reactnative-app/README.md

 </h1>

-## Stage 13: Implement Payment Screen
+## Stage 14: Implement Order History Screen
-**Log:** January 23, 2025
+**Log:** January 24, 2025

-This stage focuses on setting up the `PaymentScreen` along with its associated components and functionalities.
+This stage involves creating the `OrderHistoryScreen` to display past orders, along with its components.

 <p align="center">
 · • —–—–—– ٠ ✦ ٠ —–—–—– • ·